Skip to main content

-Moving from Toronto to Greenwich is a popular path for Canadians relocating for work in NYC or Stamford.
+Moving from Toronto to Greenwich CT is a popular path for Canadians relocating for work in NYC or Stamford.
 You get the proximity to the city, but with more space and better schools—similar to moving from downtown Toronto to Oakville, but on a grander scale.

 But let's be honest: moving across the border adds a layer of complexity.
 You're trading OHIP for health insurance, the CRA for the IRS, and the TTC for Metro-North.